 Despite its success in appeals courts, Johnson & Johnson has suffered several high-profile defeats in recent years.

 In 2018, a St. Louis jury awarded nearly $4.7 billion in damages to 22 women who claimed that asbestos-contaminated Johnson & Johnson baby powder caused their ovarian cancer.
 Johnson & Johnson is currently appealing that decision.

 Do you have a case for a Johnson & Johnson talcum powder lawsuit?

 - Must have used Johnson & Johnson Baby Powder or Shower-to-Shower talcum powder for 4+ years continuously in the general area

-- Must be diagnosed with ovarian cancer or endometroid ovarian cancer
+- Must be diagnosed with ovarian cancer, mesothelioma, or endometroid ovarian cancer

-- Must have been diagnosed from 2009 or later
+- Must have been diagnosed in 2009 or later

 - Must have used talcum powder before menopause

 The talcum powder lawsuits are by no means over.

 As of early 2019, nearly 12,000 lawsuits had been filed against Johnson & Johnson alleging that asbestos-contaminated talcum powder contributed to mesothelioma and ovarian cancer.

 At least 26 more cases will go to trial by the end of the year.